AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ## Status of Output

-An Output has the following states that describe the signal provided by associated Receiver(s) to this Output:
+An Output has the following states that describe the signal at this Output:
 - `no_signal` when there is no signal, which, if the Output has associated Receivers, can mean that one or more of these Receivers do not have a compliant incoming stream.
 - `signal_present` when the signal is present and stable.